V-Sekai-fire/aria-character-core/decisions/088-aria-town-rdf-npc-demonstration.md

 - **ADR-085**: Enhanced Scheduling System (foundation for conflict resolution)
 - **ADR-087**: Entity-Agent Timeline Graph Architecture (NPC state management)

+## Segment Closure Note

+**June 21, 2025:** This ADR is being marked as "Future Work" as part of the temporal planning segment closure.
+While the Enhanced Scheduling System (ADR-085) provides the foundation for NPC coordination, this demonstration system represents application-layer work that extends beyond the core temporal planning infrastructure.
+The RDF-powered town simulation would be an excellent showcase for the temporal planning capabilities but is not essential for the core functionality.

+**Current Status:** Future work for demonstration and application development phases.

 ---

-**Ready for Implementation**: This ADR establishes a complete, time-bounded demonstration system that showcases Enhanced Scheduling through compelling 20-minute social simulation cycles.
+**Ready for Future Implementation**: This ADR establishes a complete, time-bounded demonstration system that showcases Enhanced Scheduling through compelling 20-minute social simulation cycles.